Housing Quality Approaches

 - Improving the indoor air quality, such as upgrading heating appliances and installing proper ventilation.
 Rural communities with multi-unit housing may also consider implementing smoke-free policies.

-- Making structural improvements to keep the home dry and pest-free.
+- Making structural improvements to keep the home warm, dry, and pest-free.
+Inadequate heating and cooling systems and lack of insulation can affect costs, comfort, and health.
 Water leaks and moisture can lead to the development of mold and mildew.
 Cracks and openings to the outdoors can lead to pests, including mice.

 - The Owe'neh Bupingeh Rehabilitation Project restored traditional adobe homes on the Ohkay Owingeh tribal reservation.
-The project improved dilapidated homes and also focused on preserving sacred structures in the village center and used traditional materials for functional home renovations.
+The project improved dilapidated homes, using naturally-occurring materials for functional home renovations, and preserved sacred structures in the village center.

 - NeighborWorks Umpqua's Self-Help Housing Rehabilitation Program facilitated financing and provided construction coaching to rural Oregonians seeking to repair their homes.
-The program helped renovate over 70 homes, addressing issues such as damage caused by termites, leaking roofs, and septic systems.
+The program helped renovate over 70 homes, addressing issues such as damage from termites, leaking roofs, and septic systems.

 Implementation Considerations

-Creating stable, quality, and affordable housing for all requires the involvement of many partners.
-In addition to community development agencies, rural communities may also need to involve code enforcement, permit, and planning departments to identify comprehensive strategies to address substandard housing.
+Creating stable, quality, and affordable housing for rural residents requires the involvement of many partners.
+Rural communities may need to involve community development agencies as well as code enforcement, permit, and planning departments to identify comprehensive strategies to address substandard housing.

 Some rural communities may not have building code infrastructure or enforcement resources.
 Building codes are typically designed to regulate housing issues that affect safety concerns, such as structural integrity and fire hazards.
 In rural communities without building codes or code enforcement, program planners may need to take additional measures to assess the safety and integrity of the local housing stock.

-- Section 502, Single Family Housing Direct Home Loans can be used to repair and renovate homes and to establish safe water and sewage systems.
+- Section 502, Single Family Housing Direct Home Loans help to repair and renovate homes and to establish safe water and sewage systems.

-- Section 504, Single Family Housing Repair Loans & Grants are specifically intended to help homeowners with low incomes with removing safety hazards and improving their homes.
+- Section 504, Single Family Housing Repair Loans & Grants help homeowners with low incomes with removing safety hazards and improving their homes.

-- Section 514/516, Farm Labor Housing Direct Loans & Grants allow qualified applicants to build, improve, and repair housing for farm laborers.
+- Section 514/516, Off-Farm Labor Housing Direct Loans & Grants allow qualified applicants to build, improve, and repair housing for farm laborers.

 For more funding opportunities related to housing, see Funding by Topic: Housing and Homelessness.